zfrnaa/Python-leading-W/CONTRIBUTING.md

-# Welcome to the Intro to Programming repository!
+# Welcome to the Python repository!

 We are grateful for your contributions to this repository.
 By contributing, you are helping to make it a better resource for everyone learning to program.